-Made of carbon steel in Solingen, Germany, DOVO is one of the top brands when to comes to well crafted, traditional razors.
+Made of carbon steel in Solingen, Germany, DOVO is one of the top brands when it to comes to well crafted, traditional best straight razor kits.

-The blade is half hollow and factory ready to shave.
+The blade is factory ready to shave.
 Factory ready to shave is a bit of a misnomer in that you will need to strop this before using.

 The width is 6/8ths of an inch for a bit of a wider profile.
 The blade is also a bit thicker than is typical, for added strength and a heavier weight.
 The added width also makes for an ideal angle when honing.

 The scales, aka handle, are made out of celluloid for a lightweight, yet solid grip.
 Being celluloid is great for being water resistant, as opposed to wooden scales.

 As far as looks go, it is very elegant with the vintage looking etched logo on the blade.
 The black celluloid scales look very similar to ebony, but are obviously animal friendly.

 Buying a German straight razor is never a bad idea as you can be sure it is well crafted.
 When the razor in question is DOVO, then you can be sure you are also getting great value for the money with your best straight razor kit.

 With no pivot for the handle, the Feather SS can last a very long time.
 In fact, that is one of the main selling points of a non-foldable razor.
 The blade holder is made of stainless steel for durability and can survive very well in a wet environment.